dennisreimann/ioctocat/README.md

 iOctocat logs all API calls and in the console you will find the debugging output.

   * Clone the repo and open the terminal with the directory you cloned it into
-  * Run this command in the terminal: `git submodule update`
+  * Run this command in the terminal: `git submodule update --init`
   * Open the project in Xcode
   * Select "iOctocat > iPhone Simulator" in the upper left corner
   * Build and run the app by pressing the play button